real-logic/benchmarks/README.md

 #### Aeron

 Aeron remote benchmarks implement the following test scenarios:
-1. Echo benchmark (aka ping-pong)
+1. Echo benchmark (aka ping-pong).

-2. Live replay from remote archive
+2. Live replay from remote archive.

 The client publishes messages to the server using publication over UDP.
 The server pipes those messages into a local IPC publication which records them into an archive.
 Finally, the client subscribes to the replay from that archive over UDP.

-3. Live recording, i.e. client runs records a publication into local archive
+3. Live recording, i.e. client runs records a publication into local archive.

 The client publishes messages over UDP to the server.
 It also has a recording running on that publication using local archive.
 The server simply pipes message back.
 Finally, the client performs a controlled poll on the subscription from